Manya1310/fullstack-docker-app/README.md

 1. Clone the repository
 2. Configure environment variables in `.env`
-3. Run with Docker Compose (coming soon)
+3. Run with Docker Compose

 ## Technologies Used